facebookarchive/caffe2/caffe2/python/examples/ssd/README.md

 SSD is an unified framework for object detection with a single network.

 ### Disclaimer
-This is a re-implementation of original SSD which is based on caffe.
+This is a re-implementation (only testing) of original SSD which is based on caffe.
 The official repository is available [here](https://github.com/weiliu89/caffe/tree/ssd).
 The arXiv paper is available [here](http://arxiv.org/abs/1512.02325).